 However, you must choose the outer layers carefully, depending on the kind of activity you will be undertaking and your budget.

-Whatever brand you choose, remember to care for it well to make sure that it serves you well up to its fullest potential.
+Whatever brand or jacket you choose, remember to care for it well to make sure that it serves you well up to its fullest potential.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.